marketing-strategy

 • Loyalty programs: Reward repeat purchases and referrals

-• Outstanding customer service: Resolve issues quickly and professionally
+• Outstanding service: Resolve issues quickly and professionally

 • Calculate the long-term value of customers